 An important part of an education is learning about oneself.
 Students can learn more about themselves by taking part in the testing program made available to them.
 These tests assist students in evaluating progress and planning for their futures.
 We recommend testing to students interested in self-evaluation, college entrance, or scholarships.
+Beginning with the Class of 2023, taking the SAT is a graduation requirement.

 Month Grade(s) Assessment

+September 9, 10, 11 NWEA Reading, Math, Language Use

 October 11 PSAT - National Merit Scholarship Qualifying Test (optional)

 November 11 and 12 Armed Services test (ASVAB - optional)

 January 9, 10, 11 and 12 Semester Exams

 April 9 and 10 PSAT

-11 SAT
+11 SAT (graduation requirement for Class of 2023 and beyond)

 11 Michigan Merit Exam (M-STEP)

-May May 11 and 12 Advanced Placement tests
+May 11 and 12 Advanced Placement tests

 12 Semester Exams

 June 9, 10 and 11 Semester Exams